 How can you avoid making similar mistakes?
 Make sure you take time to identify what you don’t know, but are assuming.
 Reach out for help.

 In large part, that is why NLGJA exists as an organization.
 Covering issues of gender identity and sexual orientation can be complex and nuanced and especially challenging for those who don’t frequently write about those subjects.
-We offer a variety of tools for our fellow journalists, including topical tip sheets, a Stylebook Supplement on LGBT Issues and a toolbox for journalists working on LGBT-related news stories.
+We offer a variety of tools for our fellow journalists, including topical tip sheets, a Stylebook Supplement on LGBTQ Issues and a toolbox for journalists working on LGBTQ-related news stories.
 We are also happy to help talk through stories as they are being written.
 We have offered workshops where members from our organization can come to your newsroom and help your staff better understand these complicated issues.
 We can put you in touch with journalists from the transgender community who could help answer questions and help you weigh issues you might face in reporting about the transgender community.

 There isn’t always unanimity on how a story should be handled and ultimately news organizations have to make their own call.